 How To Avoid Getting Pinched by A Hermit Crab

-If a hermit crab feels safe and secure, it’s significantly less likely to react by pinching you.
+If a hermit crab feels safe and secure, it’s less likely to react by pinching you.

-When picking up a hermit crab, gently grab ahold of its shell with your other hand and lift it while placing your other hand underneath it.
+When picking up a hermit crab, gently hold its shell with your other hand and lift it while placing your other hand underneath it.
 Keeping your hand flat or wearing gloves will provide protection.

 Usually, when hermit crabs become comfortable with being handled and learn to trust you, you won’t have to worry so much about being pinched by them.

-However, pinching a lot is a defensive characteristic that many hermit crabs possess.
+However, pinching a lot is a defensive characteristic that all hermit crabs display.